 and some of the picturesque villages along it can be reached by following tracks

 Abinger Hammer was once a centre of the Surrey iron industry, deriving its name from the ancient hammer pots.
 The River Tillingbourne flows through the village and forms a number of "hammer ponds" which were once used to power the forges and are now watercress beds.
 A striking clock overlooking the A25, with a smith at his anvil striking a bell, remembers the iron industry and has the caption "By me you know how fast to go".
 A mile south east of here at Abinger Common is where a "Mesolithic Pit Dwelling", dating back about 7,000 years was discovered in the 1950s.
 It is classified as a Scheduled Monument and is believed to be one of the oldest settlement in the England.

 Follow the main track straight on for 0.85 miles to a metal barrier.
-Go past and straight over a crossing wide track and straight on (at 7 miles).
+Go past and straight over a wide crossing track (at 7 miles).

 Be careful crossing as the crossing track is London Lane, a public byway.
 It goes steep downhill to the village of Shere and is popular with mountain bikers and off-road vehicles.

 later, on our route, an obstacle does stop motorised

 vehicles from following us.
 Be grateful as when I once ran the Ridgway